+18. What is your assessment of the current state of radio?
 It's all actors man.
 A bunch of people singing songs written by other people who then turn around and lip sync them live to back tracks that have been treated with auto tune and edited to hell.
 Thatís not music, thatís acting.

 19. What do you like to do in your spare time?
 Read comics, watch movies, eat food, go to the river, play video games, hang with friends, listen to music, play music.
 Itís the best damn life ever.

+20. What kind of hidden talents do you have?
 I write fiction.
 I have a writing partner down in southern California that I write movie and TV scripts with, and I write all sorts of short stories by myself.